September 16, 2022

 The 5-Step Guide to Prepare for the CMMC

 CMMC level requirements vary on a contract-by-contract basis based on the criticality of the data being handled.
-This means that you’ll need to certify against the level that best matches the type of data your organization handles.
-At a minimum, all contractors will need to meet the requirements of Level 1 which is the basic level required for contractors to process Federal Contract Information (FCI).
-If you handle Controlled Unclassified Information (CUI), you’ll need to certify at Level 2.
-And if you handle very sensitive CUI, you’ll need to certify at Level 3.
-Most contractors and subcontractors will fall under Level 1 and Level 2.
-It will mostly be large primes (e.g., Lockheed Martin, Raytheon, etc.) who fall under Level 3.
+At a minimum, all contractors will need to meet the requirements of CMMC Level 1, the basic level required for contractors who process Federal Contract Information (FCI).
+If you handle Controlled Unclassified Information (CUI), you’ll need to certify at CMMC Level 2.
+And if you handle very sensitive CUI, you’ll need to certify at CMMC Level 3.
+Most contractors and subcontractors will fall under CMMC Level 1 and CMMC Level 2, while most larger prime contractors (e.g., Lockheed Martin, Raytheon, etc.) will fall under CMMC Level 3.

 Legacy GRC Solutions

-Once you have a good understanding of your environment and where it stands against the required security practices, and started collecting evidence, the next thing you need to do is organize everything together in an SSP.
-The SSP is a collection of documents that paint a picture of your environment and how it implemented the required practices.
-It should be a living, breathing document as it’ll need to change as you make improvements to your security posture.
+Once you’ve scoped your organization, started aligning against the required security practices, and started collecting evidence, the next thing you need to do is organize everything together in an SSP.
+The SSP is a collection of documents that paint a picture of your environment and how it implemented the security practices.
+It should be a living, breathing document that will need to change as you improve your security posture.
 While the DoD does not ask you to submit this document for CMMC Level 1, you are still required to have one.
 For CMMC Level 2 and CMMC Level 3 certifications, your SSP will be the ultimate blueprint for certification.
-The NIST Computer Security Resource Center (CSRC) provides an SSP template (.docx) and other NIST 800-171 resources.
+The NIST Computer Security Resource Center (CSRC) provides an SSP template (.docx).

-Although the CMMC 2.0 simplifies the requirements and minimizes them in both scope and expectations, getting certified is no easy feat.
-Contractors need to spend time to understand the requirements and their environment.
-They also need to establish a repeatable, evidence-driven compliance process to stay compliant, achieve certification, and stay ahead of the evolving requirements from the DoD.
+Although the CMMC 2.0 simplifies the requirements and minimizes them in scope and expectations, getting certified is no easy feat.
+Contractors need to spend time understanding the requirements and establish a repeatable, evidence-driven compliance process to stay compliant, achieve certification, and stay ahead of the evolving requirements from the DoD.